TumeloKonaite/synthetic_data/README.md

 - `data/processed/train.jsonl` currently contains 50 synthetic consultation records
 - `artifacts/audio/` already contains generated audio outputs for a subset of those records
 - The committed audio summary shows 37 successful audio generations and 1 failure caused by OpenAI quota exhaustion
-- Some export and ASR-related scripts are present as placeholders and are not yet implemented end to end
+- Some export-related scripts are present as placeholders and are not yet implemented end to end

 ## Project Layout